How To: Formal Letter Writing Advice

 A lot of communication these days is pretty much totes casual, but there are still times when your teenager will need to use actual formal English outside of the classroom.
-Applying for a job or communicating with a college admissions officer, for example.
+Applying for a job or communicating with a college admissions officer, for example, may require more formal language than a teen is used to.
 This issue, we offer a run-down of some basics teenagers need to keep in mind.
 Here’s a list of easy tips on writing a formal letter, email, or whatever you’re using to communicate formally.

 - Format your letter correctly (google “how to format a formal letter” to get started).

 - Use a more formal style of English, but not so formal that you sound old-fashioned.